 There’s never been a better time to be entering the field of library and information studies, as rapid technological transformations are changing the roles and responsibilities of information-seekers, authors, publishers and citizens locally, regionally and internationally.
 We believe that librarians need to be forward-thinking innovators who help communities gain access to the information they need to make vital decisions and to live happy and productive lives.

-This year, we are proud to celebrate our 50th Anniversary, with more than 3,000 URI GSLIS alums who are well-placed leaders in a wide variety of organizations.
+Last year, we celebrated our 50th Anniversary, with more than 3,000 URI GSLIS alums who are well-placed leaders in a wide variety of organizations.
 Please review more information about our recent Gala here: 50th Anniversary Gala on Friday, November 8, 2013.